RMerl/asuswrt-merlin/README-merlin.txt

            at the bottom (Patch by John9527)
   - FIXED: DNSFilter clients configured to bypass DNSFilter would still be prevented from using an IPv6 DNS.
+  - FIXED: Broken WPS button on webui (fix backported from Asus's 376_2044)

 374.43_2 (7-June-2014)